Wishlist

 Launceston to Hobart: The Heritage Highway Road Trip

-The quaint towns along the Heritage Highway mostly sprung up as 19th century coaching stops and military outposts between Hobart and Launceston.
+This scenic route will take you from the charming city of Launceston to the vibrant capital city of Hobart, showcasing the rich history and natural beauty of Tasmania along the way.
+The quaint towns along the Heritage Highway mostly sprung up as 19th century coaching stops and military outposts between Launceston and Hobart.
 Today, the well-preserved towns are fascinating to visit, offering a delightful mix of old and new.

 The Heritage Highway makes a great road trip—especially in our modern cars, rather than a horse and cart!
 If you only have one day, there are lots of interesting stops along the way that will enrich your journey.
 If you have the time, stay overnight in each town and explore the many attractions in more depth.